Save this useful what to do after a car accident in Michigan checklist with important medical advice and lawsuit timelines

 In Michigan, you have one (1) year from the date of your car accident to file your application for No-Fault benefits with your insurer, the insurer of your spouse or a relative who lives in your home, or with the Assigned Claims Plan.

 Filing your application on time is essential for protecting your No-Fault rights.
-Failure to do so with disqualify you forever from recovering No-Fault benefits and/or being able to sue for unpaid benefits.
+Failure to do so will disqualify you forever from recovering No-Fault benefits and/or being able to sue for unpaid benefits.

 We recommend filing your No-Fault benefits application immediately because the sooner you apply the sooner that you will begin to receive to your No-Fault PIP benefits which include: